Prag Lalloo Naran: Political career and affiliations

-During Zimbabwe’s struggle for independence Prag Lalloo Naran supported the struggle for majority rule, backing the formation of key institutions such as the Rhodesian African Teachers Association.
+During Zimbabwe's struggle for independence Prag Lalloo Naran supported the struggle for majority rule, backing the formation of key institutions such as the Rhodesian African Teachers Association.

 Naran provided a substantial grant at its inception and is credited with helping to launch the association along with a group of men, which includes the now celebrated politician Cephas G. Msipa.
 RATA was not only important for the role it played in promoting African teachers rights but also the important political figures it supported and introduced to Zimbabweans; the most prominent of which was Robert Gabriel Mugabe newly returned from Ghana.

 Naran was a vocal advocate for peace and equality.
 He was a member of the Capricorn Africa Society'.

 He was a prominent business man.
 One of his business ventures was an upmarket hotel that he bought in Queque (KweKwe), however by law a certain section of the hotel was available to white people only and even though he owned the hotel he would not be permitted to enter part of his own building.
 The racial inequality in Rhodesia did not sit well with Naran, who authored several letters to prominent newspapers.
 He openly denounced racial prejudice and discrimination in public meetings and called for African and Asians to work together.

 Naran regionally, spread his message for equality across Zambia and beyond.
 He was instrumental in harboring at that time freedom fighters and sponsoring them.
 He also attended the Lancaster House talks in 1979 in London, England which led the country into being an independent majority rule Zimbabwe Republic.

 Charity and social contributions

 Community involvement was important to Naran, especially supporting the less fortunate individuals.
 He was the founder of Jairos Jiri Centre in Gweru (previously Gwelo).
 The Jairos Jiri Gweru Centre is named after his father Lalloo Naran and was established in 1968 with the aim to re-habilitate, educate and integrate young handicapped people into the local community.

 Naran was also active in assisting and promoting Hopelands (now part of Zimcare Trust); an organisation which supports children with mental and physical disabilities.

-A passionate sportsman Naran promoted sports and cultural activities in Kwekwe serving as chairman for :
+A Great sportsman Naran introduced sports and cultural activities in Kwekwe serving as chairman for :